E Lydian Scale

 E Lydian Scale Notes

-The E Lydian mode contains the following notes:
+The E Lydian scale contains the following notes:

 E Lydian Piano Diagram

-This diagram highlights which keys belong to the E Lydian scale, which is helpful for visualizing whole steps, half steps, and characteristic tones such as the augmented 4th (A♯), which gives this scale its signature sound.
+This diagram highlights which keys belong to the E Lydian scale, which is helpful for visualizing whole steps, half steps, and the overall shape of the scale on the keyboard.

 E Lydian Scale Formula and Intervals